How does nutrition affect child development?

 Junk Food Addiction

-If children are addicted to junk food, it can be a constant battle to get them to eat real food.
+If children are obsessed to junk food, it can be a constant battle to get them to eat real food.

-Junk food is specially crafted to be addictive–to keep the person eating it coming back for more.
+Junk food is specially crafted to be flavorful–to keep the person eating it coming back for more.
 Manufacturers use synthetic ingredients in addition to refining processes to do this–and it works!

 Lack of Knowledge